GENERAL INFORMATION: 503-823-4000

 C. The Seller may appeal the determination as provided in PCC 6.07.080.
 If no appeal is timely filed, the Director's determination is final and the amount assessed is immediately due and payable.

-A. Any Seller aggrieved by any decision of the Director with respect to the amount of the tax owed along with interest and penalties, if any, may appeal the decision to the Business License Appeals Board as created under PCC 7.02.295.
+A. Any Seller aggrieved by any decision of the Director with respect to the amount of the tax owed along with interest and penalties, if any, may appeal the decision to the Director or designee.

-A. The City may credit to the Seller any tax, interest or penalty amount under any of the following circumstances:
+A. The Director may credit to the Seller any tax, interest or penalty amount under any of the following circumstances: